-The Public and Private Workers of Canada (PPWC) constitution ensures that our union will be controlled by rank-and-file workers.
+The constitution of the Public and Private Workers of Canada (PPWC), formerly the Pulp, Paper and Woodworkers of Canada, ensures that our union will be controlled by rank-and-file workers.
 We believe in full voice for our membership.
 Elections for PPWC officers are by referendum secret ballot vote at the plant level.

 The PPWC places emphasis on the membership not on top officials.
 We keep new people moving into office to prevent stagnation.